Fleckism/SecurityPlus/SecurityPlus/19 A Risk Management Process and Concepts.md

 # EXAM OBJECTIVES COVERED

 5.4 Summarize risk management processes and concepts
+#GRC
 Most organizations have formal risk management policies and processes, both to meet compliance requirements and to make the business secure.
 These policies and processes are usually driven by frameworks and come with some standard terminology to describe factors and procedures within the overall process.
 It is vital that you be able to summarize the key concepts of risk management, so that you can participate in these important assessments.
 # RISK MANAGEMENT PROCESSES

-<mark style="background: #FF5582A6;">Risk management is a process for identifying, assessing, and mitigating vulnerabilities and threats to the essential functions that a business must perform to serve its customers.</mark> You can think of this process as being performed over five phases:
+<mark style="background: #FF5582A6;">Risk management is a process for identifying, assessing, and mitigating [[vulnerability|vulnerabilities]] and threats to the essential functions that a business must perform to serve its customers.</mark> You can think of this process as being performed over five phases:

 1.  **Identify mission-essential functions**—mitigating risk can involve a large amount of expenditure so it is important to focus efforts.
 Effective risk management must focus on mission essential functions that could cause the whole business to fail if they are not performed.
 Part of this process involves identifying critical systems and assets that support these functions.
-2.  **Identify vulnerabilities**—for each [[function or workflow]] (starting with the most critical), analyze #Ops systems and assets to discover and list any vulnerabilities or weaknesses to which they may be susceptible.
+2.  **Identify [[vulnerability|vulnerabilities]]**—for each [[function or workflow]] (starting with the most critical), analyze #Ops systems and assets to discover and list any [[vulnerability|vulnerabilities]] or weaknesses to which they may be susceptible.
-3.  **Identify threats**—for each function or workflow, identify the threat sources and actors that may take advantage of or exploit or accidentally trigger vulnerabilities.
+3.  **Identify threats**—for each function or workflow, identify the threat sources and actors that may take advantage of or exploit or accidentally trigger [[vulnerability|vulnerabilities]].
 4.  **analyze #Ops business impacts**—the likelihood of a vulnerability being activated as a security incident by a threat and the impact of that incident on critical systems are the factors used to assess risk.
 There are quantitative and qualitative methods of analyzing impacts and likelihood.
 5.  **Identify risk response**—for each risk, identify possible countermeasures and assess the cost of deploying additional security controls.
 Most risks require some sort of mitigation, but other types of response might be more appropriate for certain types and level of risks.